questdb/questdb/core/CMAKE_README.md

 cmake --build build/release --config Release
 ```

+Then you must **rebuild the jar** as described in CONTRIBUTING.md in the root
+of this repository.
+Otherwise your changes will not take effect.

 Building the native code will update dynamic link libraries under
-`core/src/main/resources/io/questdb/bin/**` which will in turn be loaded by
+`core/src/main/resources/io/questdb/bin/**` which will in turn be packaged as
+resources in QuestDB's jar.
+At runtime, QuestDB extracts the appropriate
-Java through JNI.
+library from the jar and loads it using Java JNI.

 ### Installing and compiling on FreeBSD